sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/schools/lat-am-settlement/1_constitution.md

 - Retain knowledge and wonder about our universe to the extent possible.
 - Adore nature.
 - Adore the Gods and ancestors mainly via Hindu customs (adapted to the context).
-- Perpetuate general and family-specific values and skills accross generations.
+- Perpetuate general and family-specific values, skills and arts accross generations.
 - Pass our values and knowledge to deserving outsiders to the extent they grok it; and maybe collaborate with them.

 ## मार्गः